-PVC: Permanent Virtual Connection provides the customer with the electronic equivalent of a private line between two points.
-At the time of subscription to this form of service, a virtual circuit is established between two specific customer network addresses on the FRS network.
-While no physical circuits are dedicated, the two network addresses are electronically connected together.
+PVC: Permanent Virtual Circuit.
+A Circuit which provides Customer with the electronic equivalent of a private line between two locations.
+At the time of subscription to this form of service, a virtual circuit is established between two specific Customer network addresses on the FRS network.
+While no physical Circuits are dedicated, the two network addresses are electronically connected together.